Lesotho: Independence

 The chairman of the military junta, Major General Justin Metsing Lekhanya, was ousted in 1991 and replaced by Major General Elias Phisoana Ramaema who handed over power to a democratically elected government of BCP in 1993.
 Moshoeshoe II returned from exile in 1992 as an ordinary citizen.
 After the return to democratic government, King Letsie III tried unsuccessfully to persuade the BCP government to reinstate his father (Moshoeshoe II) as head of state.
 In August 1994, Letsie III staged a military-backed coup that deposed the BCP government, after the BCP government refused to reinstate his father, Moshoeshoe II, according to Lesotho's constitution.
 Member states of the Southern African Development Community (SADC) engaged in negotiations to reinstate the BCP government.
 One of the conditions Letsie III put forward for this was that his father should be re-installed as head of state.
 After protracted negotiations, the BCP government was reinstated and Letsie III abdicated in favour of his father in 1995, and ascended the throne again when Moshoeshoe II died at the age of 57 in a supposed road accident when his car plunged off a mountain road on 15 January 1996.
 According to a government statement, Moshoeshoe had set out at 1 am to visit his cattle at Matsieng and was returning to Maseru through the Maluti Mountains when his car left the road.

 In 1997, the ruling BCP split over leadership disputes.
 Prime Minister Ntsu Mokhehle formed a new party, the Lesotho Congress for Democracy (LCD), and was followed by a majority of members of parliament, which enabled him to form a new government.
 Pakalitha Mosisili succeeded Mokhehle as party leader and LCD won the general elections in 1998.
 Opposition protests "intensified", culminating in a demonstration outside the royal palace in August 1998.
 While the Botswana Defence Force troops were welcomed, tensions with South African National Defence Force troops resulted in fighting.
-Incidences of rioting "intensified" when South African troops hoisted a South African flag over the Royal Palace.
+Incidents of rioting "intensified" when South African troops hoisted a South African flag over the Royal Palace.
 By the time the SADC forces withdrew in May 1999, much of the capital of Maseru "lay in ruins", and the southern provincial capital towns of Mafeteng and Mohale's Hoek had lost over a third of their commercial real estate.